zeratai/rshell/README.md

 #Limitations
 All single commands without a connector(;, &&, ||, #) works with all tested cases.

-Exit command works, but when previous commands with a combination of && and ||, must type exit multiple times.
+Exit command works.
+When using the script commands in test cases, need to type exit multiple times, but outside of script, exit is flawless as tested with script command.

-Commands with comments work, but with the nuances of bugs with exit.
+Commands with comments work as tested.

 #Bugs
 After a combination of && and || in a line, if exiting, multiple exit lines must be typed from